xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 ## View linked Test Runs in Jira

-1. Go to the Jira issue you have linked the Test Runs to.
+1. Go to the Jira issue you have linked the Test Results to.

-2. Click on the **Linked Test Runs** section to see the details of linked Test Runs.
+2. Click on the **Linked Test Runs** section to see all Test Results of the linked Test Runs.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-defects/jira-link-test-run-section-plugin.png"  width=100% alt="jira linked test runs section">